WWLTP | We Would Like To Play

 The Legacy of Marvel vs. Capcom

-That is the legacy of Marvel vs. Capcom: a franchise that turned pure crossover fantasy into one of the most beloved fighting game series ever made.
-It brought comic-book chaos into the arcade, helped shape tag-team mechanics, created unforgettable tournament moments, and left behind a style of play that still feels electric.
+That is the real legacy of Marvel vs. Capcom: a franchise that turned crossover fantasy into one of the most beloved fighting game series ever made.
+It shaped tag mechanics, delivered unforgettable tournament moments, and gave the fighting game world a style of chaos that still feels electric.

 For casual players, it was exhilarating fun.
-For competitive players, it was a laboratory of creativity and speed.
-For the wider fighting game community, it became a cultural landmark.
-Marvel vs. Capcom proved that fighting games could be both technically deep and wildly entertaining at the same time.
+For competitive players, it was a laboratory of speed, pressure, and creativity.
+For the FGC, it became a cultural landmark.

 Ali Hyman, signing off.